-To Licensed Producers of Marijuana for Medical Purposes
+To Licensed Producers of Cannabis for Medical Purposes

-Information and labels for these pesticides is available on the Pesticides and Pest Management section of the PMRA website.
+Information and labels for the pesticides approved by the PMRA are available in the Pesticides and Pest Management section of the PMRA website.

-Section 52(1) of the MMPR prohibits a licensed producer from selling or providing dried marijuana unless the Good Production Practices set forth in Division 4 of the MMPR have been met.
+Section 63(1) of the ACMPR prohibits a licensed producer from selling or providing or exporting fresh or dried marijuana, cannabis oil or marijuana plants or seeds unless the Good Production Practices requirements set forth in Subdivision D of the ACMPR have been met.
 This includes the requirements for use of pesticides.

 In the event that an unauthorized pest control product is used on fresh or dried marijuana, or marijuana plants or seeds intended for sale, Health Canada will take applicable enforcement actions.
 This includes, but is not limited to, the seizure and destruction of the product, recall of products if they are sold to clients, suspension and/or revocation of the licence.
 Compliance action may also be taken under Pest Control Products Act.